 At the head of this e-invoicing CTC pack is France.
-Starting with voluntary participation in 2025, France plans to make B2B e-invoicing mandatory by September 2026, following Italy, and in the near future alongside Poland and Romania.
+Starting with voluntary participation in 2025, France plans to make B2B e-invoicing mandatory by September 2026, alongside Italy and Romania already in place and, in the near future, Poland.

 Other countries in the European Union (EU) are following: Germany, Spain, Belgium, and Latvia, to name a few examples.